-- the use of trail maps; - educational information in schools: - information based on socio-demographics for people of a range of ages, abilities and backgrounds; and - annual status updates on progress regarding the planning and implementation of cycling facilities.
+- the use of trail maps; - educational information in schools; - information based on socio-demographics for people of a range of ages, abilities and backgrounds; and - annual status updates on progress regarding the planning and implementation of cycling facilities.

-- 7-1 That the City review its current maintenance standards alongside Chapter 8 of Ontario Traffic Manual Book 18 and, where necessary, develop new standards to ensure an appropriate level of maintenance for on- and offroad active transportation routes. - 7-2 That the City maintain the active transportation network on an on-going basis in keeping with minimum provincial maintenance standards and the City's current trail maintenance guidelines. - 7-3 That the City adapt and expand its existing trail data collection program to include user surveys through Parks and Environmental Services and numerical counts pertaining to origins/destinations, intersections and screenlines through Works and Transportation Services. - 7-4 That the City encourage the use of active transportation facilities through Community Services initiatives such as: - maintaining the existing programs that provide route mapping information to the public both in print and on the City's website; - initiating a sponsorship program, such as 'Adopt-a-Route', accompanied with a recognition programme; - initiating recreational programmes on various routes, such as fitness, bird watching, nature walks and eco-tourism; and - supporting special events, such as Bike-to-Work Week and a community walking and cycling day.
+7-1 That the City review its current maintenance standards alongside Chapter 8 of Ontario Traffic Manual Book 18 and, where necessary, develop new standards to ensure an appropriate level of maintenance for on- and offroad active transportation routes.

+- 7-2 That the City maintain the active transportation network on an on-going basis in keeping with provincial minimum maintenance standards and the City's current trail maintenance guidelines. - 7-3 That the City adapt and expand its existing trail data collection program to include user surveys through Parks and Environmental Services and numerical counts pertaining to origins/destinations, intersections and screenlines through Works and Transportation Services. - 7-4 That the City encourage the use of active transportation facilities through Community Services initiatives such as: - maintaining the existing programs that provide route mapping information to the public both in print and on the City's website; - initiating a sponsorship program, such as 'Adopt-a-Route', accompanied with a recognition programme; - initiating recreational programmes on various routes, such as fitness, bird watching, nature walks and eco-tourism; and - supporting special events, such as Bike-to-Work Week and a community walking and cycling day. - 7-5 That the City encourage citizen reporting of problems through Service Oshawa to identify facility maintenance needs or other issues; - 7-6 That the City consider developing additional information pamphlets and brochures to educate network users on established etiquette and to inform

-- 7-5 That the City encourage citizen reporting of problems through Service Oshawa to identify facility maintenance needs or other issues; - 7-6 That the City consider developing additional information pamphlets and brochures to educate network users on established etiquette and to inform motorists on the subject of cycling in order to foster a broad awareness of on-road active transportation facilities and respect for cyclists. - 7-7 That the City consider adopting a program such as Car Free Sundays to promote and encourage active transportation.
-Car Free Sundays would include closing a section of a road in downtown Oshawa to motor vehicles but accessible to pedestrians and cyclists.
+- motorists on the subject of cycling in order to foster a broad awareness of on-road active transportation facilities and respect for cyclists. - 7-7 That the City consider adopting a program such as Car Free Sundays to promote and encourage active transportation.
+Car Free Sundays would include closing 2-3 blocks of a road in downtown Oshawa to motor vehicles for a Sunday morning but accessible to pedestrians and cyclists and could be used to stage pop-up craft and farmers market.

-Exhibit C: Off-Road Trail Standards
+Exhibit C: Off-Road Facility Standards